-We love to shout about the awesome things our Premium members and PowerPlayers are doing in business and the community, and today we’re celebrating Pamela Jabbour – the CEO of Total Image Group.
+We love to shout about the awesome things our Premium members are doing in business and the community, and today we’re celebrating Pamela Jabbour – the CEO of Total Image Group.
 She’s just announced her company is designing the Australian Olympic Team uniforms for the upcoming 2018 Winter Olympics.

 Sydney-based entrepreneur Pamela Jabbour, 32, is a gun.
 After finishing her business and marketing degree, she had the idea to target a different market in her father’s fashion manufacturing business.
 She wrote a business plan, and together with her brother and friend set about building the Total Image Group (TIG) entirely from scratch.